m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 The soundtrack consists of some pretty banging melodic death metal that gives the game a driving groove that just feels really good.

+**[Rain World]**<br/>
+One of the strangest, most thoroughly unique gaming experiences I've ever had.
+Rain World simulates a complex living ecosystem of predator and prey in the ruins of some mysterious civilization, where you must learn to survive without being told anything about how it works.
+It's unfair in the way nature is unfair;
+it's brutal and frightening and disgusting in the way nature is;
+it's grand and beautiful and serene in the way nature is.
+Also an absolute masterpiece in 2D visual effects and an inspiration to my own tech-art work.

+**[Sword of the Sea]**<br/>
+The latest from Giant Squid (of Journey fame), another short platforming adventure with a focus on astonishingly beautiful visuals.
+As a "snowboarding" game it lacks a certain inertia, but the movement is merely a vessel for experiencing the world, which is gorgeous as always.
+Worth seeing if you're a Giant Squid fan;
+if you've never played one of their games before, my personal favorite is still The Pathless.

 [saturnalia]: https://store.steampowered.com/app/916350/Saturnalia/
 [archipelago]: https://archipelago.gg/